laihco/slugfest/README.md

 - Added a save system that impliments a save state.

 - Has an autosave feature, delete save, manual save, and loads.

+Ananya Setty

+- Added multiple language support

+- Worked on Touchscreen features as well - needs a bit more testing on second device

 ## F1 Requirements